jaegeste/fem-course/docs/index.en.md

 ## 🧑‍🏫 Lectures

 **Lectures are held directly from this website.**
-No PowerPoint, no PDF projection.
+No PowerPoint, no PDF documents.
 The content shown is the same content available to you at any time.

 ---